 “.. my sister and I laughed til we cried on one of the exercises.. that has to be a good thing..”
 Participant

 In the sessions we look at ways that the tricks of an actors’ trade – improvisation techniques which have been used for centuries by serious actors and clowns alike to get themselves out of awkward situations – such as when another actor gives them the wrong line, or a piece of scenery malfunctions.

 We believe that by transferring actors’ skills to a care situation we can allow carers to feel freed up to explore more interesting possibilities and equip them with the ‘yes’ approach to an unfamiliar situation, such as when someone with dementia retreats into an alternative reality and would benefit from their carer ‘going along with it’ for a bit.

-There will be the opportunity to meet other carers over a glass of wine and chat generally about how the arts can contribute meaningfully to carer well-being and happiness.
+That said, Take Care gives carers some opportunity to meet other carers over a glass of wine and we chat generally about how the arts can contribute meaningfully to carer well-being and happiness.
 This is a gentle introduction to these techniques with an experienced, fun and understanding workshop leader; no experience necessary.